Laminad/passhashgen/README.md

 Windows with alias:
 ```
-PS C:\> phg -h
+PS C:\Users\lamin> phg -h
 usage:

 PassHashGen

- [-h] [-l LENGTH] [-n NUMBER] [-s STRENGTH] [-m HASH_ALGO] [-i INPUT_FILE] [-op PASS_FILE] [-oh HASH_FILE] [-pp PRINT_PASS] [-ph PRINT_HASH] [-q QUIET]
+ [-h] [-l int] [-n int] [-s int] [-m str] [-i str] [-op str] [-oh str] [-np] [-nh] [-v]

 A program that generates passwords of the specified length, number, and strength with the ability to hash the password(s) after generating.
 If an output file(s) is/are provided the hash/passwords/both can be written to the file.
 If an input file of password(s) is provided it
 will convert them to a hash of specified type.

 options:
   -h, --help  show this help message and exit
-  -l LENGTH       Flag to set the length of password(s) to randomly generate.
+  -l int      Flag to set the length of password(s) to randomly generate.
 If not set default length of 8 will be used
-  -n NUMBER       Flag to set the number of password(s) to be generated.
+  -n int      Flag to set the number of passwords to be generated.
 If not set default of 1 will be used
-  -s STRENGTH     Flag to set the strength of password generated.
+  -s int      Flag to set the strength of passwords generated.
 Set to strong(3) by default [0-3]
-  -m HASH_ALGO    Flag to set the hashing method to complete on password(s).
+  -m str      Flag to set the hashing method to complete on password(s).
 If not set no hashing will occur.
 Available methods: md5, sha1, sha224, sha256, sha384, sha512, sha3_224, sha3_256, sha3_384, sha3_512, shake_128, and shake_256.
-  -i INPUT_FILE   Flag to set the input file of password(s) to read and convert to hash.
+  -i str      Flag to set the input file of password(s) to read and convert to hash.
 Default is not to read a file unless set
-  -op PASS_FILE   Flag to set the output textfile to write the password(s) when complete.
+  -op str     Flag to set the output textfile to write the password(s) when complete.
 If not selected they will be output to console
-  -oh HASH_FILE   Flag to set the output textfile to write the hash(es) when complete.
+  -oh str     Flag to set the output textfile to write the hash(es) when complete.
 If not selected they will be output to console
-  -pp PRINT_PASS  Flag to enable or disable whether the password(s) print to console.
-Not possible to disable if no output file is provided.
-The default is to print the password(s) to console.
-1:Enabled 0:Disabled
+  -np         Flag to enable whether the password(s) print to console.
+The default is to print the password(s) to console unless textfile provided.
-  -ph PRINT_HASH  Flag to enable or disable whether the hash(es) print to console.
-Not possible to disable if no output file is provided.
-The default is to print the hash(es) to console 1:Enabled 0:Disabled
+  -nh         Flag to enable whether the hash(es) print to console.
+The default is to print the hash(es) to console unless textfile provided.
-  -q QUIET        Flag to enable or disable whether the status messages print to console other than hash(es) or password(s).
-The default is to print status to console 1:Enabled 0:Disabled
+  -v          Flag to enable verbose status messages to console other than hash(es) or password(s).
+The default is not to print status to console.

 Look you want something from me and I want something from you.
 DOD Base 128 Bit Encryption.
 What do you think?
 ```